alexandraturony87/javaMOOC_2021/README.md

-# University of Helsinki - Java Programming MOOC (2021)
+# University of Helsinki - Java Programming MOOC 2021 (Parts 1 & 2)
 All the solutions for the University of Helsinki Java Programming MOOC.
 These are all my implementations of the solutions and are not copied from anywhere/anyone else. (***I am currently completing this course and will upload exercise solutions I complete each day.***)